 The DA Young Leaders Programme is deeply grounded in the DA’s vision for South Africa.
-The Programme seeks to develop and grow our country’s future leaders responsible for upholding this vision of One Nation with One Future, and our core values of Freedom, Fairness and Opportunity in politics and government.
+The Programme seeks to develop and grow our country’s future leaders responsible for upholding this vision of One Nation with One Future, and our core values of Freedom, Fairness, Opportunity and Diversity in politics and government.

 In the DA’s South Africa, all individuals will have the opportunity to live a life that they value.
 This South Africa is dynamic and innovative, with a growing, inclusive economy and capable government which defends the Constitution and ensures equal opportunity for all – regardless of where they are born, how they look, or any other arbitrary characteristic.
 You can learn more about the DA’s dream for South Africa here.

 We know that South Africa will need excellent leaders to realise this dream.

 The Young Leaders Programme is an intensive, year-long, part-time political leadership development course, known around the world as the gold standard in political development.
 The Programme strives to give passionate, young South African leaders the opportunity to develop themselves to their full potential, irrespective of their background.

 To learn more about what the Programme is all about, you can also have a listen to what our graduates have to say about it here.

 You can also meet the Young Leaders Class of 2022.
 Click here to download their profiles.

 The DA’s Young Leaders Programme (YLP) is a political leadership learning and development programme for South Africans between the ages of 18 and 35 who align themselves with the DA’s values of Freedom, Fairness, Opportunity and Diversity.
 Participants of the programme are highly motivated individuals, interested in pursuing a career in politics or the public service, with the aim of creating One Nation with One Future.